-This exhibit illustrates that the Actuarial Accrued Liability Funded Ratio as of June 30, 2010 equaled 96.3%.
+This exhibit illustrates that the Actuarial Accrued Liability Funded Ratio as of June 30, 2011 equaled 96.4%.

-Exhibit 7 illustrates the history of the Actuarial Accrued Liability Funded Ratio from 1973 to the present date and shows the improvement from an initial Funded Ratio of 39.8% to the current 96.3%.
+The exhibit on page 19 shows the history of the Actuarial Accrued Liability Funded Ratio from 1973 to the present date and illustrates the improvement from an initial Funded Ratio of 39.8% to the current 96.4%.